VELA-CLARA-software/Software/Apps/qscan/README.txt

 26th March 2019, 12:00
 !!!!PLEASE NOTE:  UNTESTED!!!!!.
 Trivial modification to previous version to save VC images at each grid point in the scan.

+26th March 2019, ~13:00
+!!!!PLEASE NOTE:  UNTESTED and likely needs debugging!!!!.
+Added saving of an addition CLARA camera image at each VC gridpoint.
+This camera will be placed at the cathode position.
+It is highly likely that this version will need debugging.